 - The nuclear medicine team may do scans during your treatment to check where the iodine has been absorbed.

-- The radiation will kill the thyroid gland and, if the treatment is for thyroid cancer, any thyroid cancer cells that might have traveled and settled in other organs.
+- The radiation will kill cells in the thyroid gland and, if the treatment is for thyroid cancer, any thyroid cancer cells that might have traveled and settled in other organs.

-Most other cells are not interested in taking up iodine, so the treatment is very safe.
+Most other cells do not take up iodine, so the treatment is very safe.
 Very high doses can sometimes decrease the production of saliva (spit) or injure the colon or bone marrow.